mfansler/TidyGEO/GEOcurate/www/Expression_Data_Documentation.md

     + The ID column in the expression dataset often represents probe set identifiers, but it is often more intuitive to represent the IDs as a different feature.
     + This option allows you to take one of the columns from the feature dataset and use that column as identifiers for the expression dataset.
 2. Transpose the data
     + Transposing the data switches the axes.
-In other words, the "x axis", or the column names, become the ID column, and the "y axis", or the ID column, becomes the column names.
+In other words, the "x axis" (the column names) becomes the ID column, and the "y axis" (the ID column) becomes the column names.
     + This can be helpful because it makes the dataset wider or narrower, which can be easier to view and analyze.
 3. Filter the data
     + Because these datasets are so large, you might want to filter the data to include only the variables that are interesting to you.